jsmarier-courses/midterm-project-sandyzoori/mpad2003_midterm_sandyzoori.md

 ![](Split-language.png)<br>

-This split the text at each pipe symbol ("|"), creating two separate columns with the English and French text.
+This split the text at each pipe symbol **("|")**, creating two separate columns with the English and French text.

-Step 6: Freezing Rows and Columns
+**Step 6: Freezing Rows and Columns**
 To make it easier to navigate my big dataset, I froze the first row (the column headers) and the first column (for the service request numbers).
 This way, when I scroll down or across the sheet, I can always see the headers and the row numbers.
 I did this by going to View > Freeze > 1 row and 1 column.

 ![](Freeze-row.png)<br>
 ### 3.3.
 Exploratory Data Analysis (EDA)

-For this analysis, I created a pivot table to see how service requests related to garbage and recycling are doing in Ottawa.
+For this analysis, I created a **pivot table** to see how service requests related to garbage and recycling are doing in Ottawa.
 I looked at three main categories: Active, Cancelled, and Resolved requests.
 Here's what I found:

 **Pivot Table Summary:**

-Active Requests: There are 3,008 active requests for both Garbage and Recycling.
+**Active Requests:** There are 3,008 active requests for both Garbage and Recycling.
 These are requests that are still open and haven't been completed yet.
-Cancelled Requests: There are 1,352 cancelled requests, meaning either the issue was fixed before the service was completed, or the request was removed for some reason.
+**Cancelled Requests:** There are 1,352 cancelled requests, meaning either the issue was fixed before the service was completed, or the request was removed for some reason.
-Resolved Requests: Most of the requests (68,582) have been resolved, showing that a large portion of the service requests have been taken care of.
+**Resolved Requests:** Most of the requests (68,582) have been resolved, showing that a large portion of the service requests have been taken care of.
-Grand Total: The total number of requests for both Garbage and Recycling combined is 72,942.
+**Grand Total:** The total number of requests for both Garbage and Recycling combined is 72,942.

-**Here is my Pivot table:**
+**Here is my *Pivot table*:**

 ![](Pivot-table.png)<br>
 *Figure 2: This pivot table shows...*